matrix-org/matrix-spec-proposals/meta/documentation_style.rst

 Format
 ------

-We use restructured text throughout all the documentation.
-You should NOT use markdown (github-flavored or otherwise).
-This format was chosen partly because Sphinx only supports RST.
+Documentation is written either in github-flavored markdown or RST.

 Sections
 --------